sage-code/eve/manual/structure.md

 ## Declaration order
 Order of regions by default is: {module, import, type, constant, variable, function, class, method}.
 Method and class declarations can be alternated.
 You can define multiple regions of the same type.

-## Global region
+## Globals

-Global region is first region in the file, with 0 space indentation:
+Globals are declared in first module region, with 0 space indentation:

 **declare**